yguitton/training-material/topics/single-cell/tutorials/pseudobulk-analysis/tutorial.md

 >
 {: .question}

-# Subsetting Samples from Our Original Pseudobulk Count Matrix
+# Subsetting Samples from the Original AnnData Object

 In our previous analysis, we found that only one gene, **MTND1P23**, was identified as downregulated in our contrast.
 This result was obtained by "bulking" **all** cell types from our dataset and performing a differential expression analysis comparing normal vs. COVID-19 samples.

-But what if we refine our approach?
-For instance, instead of analyzing all cell types together, what happens if we focus on a specific cluster, such as **T cells**, and perform the same comparison: normal vs. COVID-19?
-Would the results remain the same, or would this more targeted approach reveal additional insights?
+Now, what if we refine our approach?
+For instance, instead of analysing all cell types together, what happens if we focus on a specific cluster, such as **T cells**, and perform the same comparison: normal vs. COVID-19?
+Would the results remain the same, or would this approach reveal additional insights?

-## Let's perform this analysis step-by-step
+## Extracting observations of interest as AnnData object

-> <hands-on-title> Cut Columns on Decoupler Pseudobulk Count Matrix </hands-on-title>
+> <hands-on-title> Use Manipulate AnnData Tools to extract observations </hands-on-title>
 >
-> 1. Use the {% tool [Cut](toolshed.g2.bx.psu.edu/repos/iuc/cut/cut/1.0.2) %} tool with the following parameters:
+> 1. Use the {% tool [Manipulate AnnData](toolshed.g2.bx.psu.edu/repos/iuc/anndata_manipulate/anndata_manipulate/0.10.9+galaxy0) %} tool with the following parameters:
->    - *"Cut columns"*: `c1,c9,c10,c11,c12,c13,c14,c15`
->        - *"Delimited by"*: `Tab`
->        - *"From"*: `Decoupler pseudo-bulk on data 1: Count Matrix`
+>    - *"Annotated data matrix"*: `AnnData for Pseudobulk` (Your preprocessed, analysed, and annotated AnnData object)
+>        - *"Function to manipulate the object"*: `Filter observations or variables`
+>        - *"What to filter?"*: `Observations (obs)` (For filtering cells, select Observations (obs))
+>            - *"Type of filtering?"*: `By key (column) values
+>            - *"Key to filter"*: `cell_type` (the label that identify cell annotations in our AnnData)
+>                -*"Type of value to filter"*: `Text`
->
+>                  -*"Filter"*: `equal to`
-{: .hands_on}
+>                  -*"Value"*: `T cell` (the name of the cluster of interest for subset analysis) {: .hands_on}

+>  After using the {% tool [Manipulate AnnData](toolshed.g2.bx.psu.edu/repos/iuc/anndata_manipulate/anndata_manipulate/0.10.9+galaxy0) %} tool to subset the cell type of interest, go back to the top of this tutorial to the hands-on **Pseudobulk with Decoupler** step, and you may perform once again the same steps in this smaller AnnData object that now should only include your T cells.

 > <question-title> T Cell Count Matrix </question-title>
 >
-> 1. What data is included in our new pseudobulk count matrix, and how is it organized?
+> 1. What data is included in our new pseudobulk count matrix, How is it organized?
-> 2. How many samples are included in the current dataset, and are all of them derived exclusively from T cells?
+> 2. How many samples are included in the current dataset?
+Are all of them derived exclusively from T cells?
 >
 > > <solution-title> Solution </solution-title>
 > >
 > > 1.
-Our new count matrix consists of the original 1,430 rows, representing all genes with their gene labels in the first column.
+The new count matrix consists of the original 2,815 rows, representing all genes with their gene labels in the first column.
 Additionally, it includes seven other columns corresponding to individual samples, like _Control#1Tcell_ or _SARSCoV2posSevere#1Tcell_.
 > > 2.
 Our dataset now includes a total of seven samples: three controls and four COVID-19 positive samples.
 > >
 > {: .solution}